-Below is a case study for a hydraulic ring main system that Branch Hydraulic Systems desinged and built for a client.
+Below is a case study for a hydraulic ring main system that Branch Hydraulic Systems designed and built for a client.

-The hydraulic power unit had to be installed in a very short window after the pump room was made available and the building being available to hand over to the end customer so to enable this to happen, the unit was fully modelled on Inventor, so that the large welded pipework connecting the various modules could be 90% complete before the first item was even delivered to site speeding the mechanical installation.
-To enable the electrical install to be achieved in a timely fashion, M12 distribution I/O modules were used, along with premoulded cabling to allow quick, easy and reliable connections to be made to the hydraulic control items.
-The I/O modules in turn were connected back to the Siemens S7 PLC with the minimum of wiring consisting of just 24VDC power and a Profinet connection.
+The hydraulic power unit had to be installed in a very short window after the pump room was made available and the building was available to hand over to the end customer, to enable this to happen, the unit was fully modelled on Inventor, so that the large welded pipework connecting the various modules could be 90% complete before the first item was even delivered to site speeding the mechanical installation.
+To enable the electrical installation to be achieved in a timely fashion, M12 distribution I/O modules were used, along with premoulded cabling to allow quick, easy and reliable connections to be made to the hydraulic control items.
+The I/O modules, in turn, were connected back to the Siemens S7 PLC with the minimum of wiring consisting of just 24VDC power and a Profinet connection.